 What Does Industrial Maintenance Mean?

-The idea here is simply to run equipment until it fails, and then fix it.
+The idea here is simply to run equipment until it fails and then fix it.
 In some situations, this may be an appropriate strategy, but it depends on failure frequency and the cost of downtime.
-If failure causes steep costs through missed shipments and overtime working, it may not be the most effective approach.
+If failure causes steep costs through missed shipments and overtime work, it may not be the most effective approach.

 This approach involves completing service work to avoid or prevent failures.
 This might include tasks from tensioning belts and changing lubricants to realigning shafts and replacing bearings.
 Servicing can help reduce the frequency of unplanned stoppages but may not eliminate them entirely.
 The challenge is in knowing what maintenance is needed — and there is a risk of spending time and money in the wrong areas.